JustWhit3/matrixop/README.md

 The purpose of this library is to perform a good part of the main useful mathematical operations between matrices.
 It runs only over squared matrices of the same order.
 A list of the features is shown [here](#list-of-features).

-If you want to cite this repository, please use the [this](https://github.com/JustWhit3/matrixop/blob/master/CITATION.cff) template.
+If you want to cite this repository, please use [this](https://github.com/JustWhit3/matrixop/blob/master/CITATION.cff) template.

 ## Description of the repository